g9moonmappers/rover/setup/camera_odometry.md

 ```bash
 rm ~/.ros/rtabmap.db
 ```
-This will delete the previous map
+This will delete the old map

 Then in the same terminal, run:
 ```bash